Interactive Simulation Mode

 Light Switch with Thyristor (DC mode)

-Open the Thyristor switch.TSC circuit from the EXAMPLES folder and press the button.
+Open the Thyristor switch.TSC circuit from the EXAMPLES folder or click the picture below, then press the DC button.
 You will see the following screen:

 Light Switch with Thyristor

-Press the A key or click the On push button to turn on the light (you should click at the place where the cursor turns into a vertical arrow).
+Click the On push button to turn on the light (you should click at the place where the cursor turns into a vertical arrow).
 The Thyristor and light bulb will turn on and remain on, even after the push button is released.
-You can turn off the Thyristor and the light bulb by pressing the S key on the keyboard or clicking on the S push button.
+You can turn off the Thyristor and the light bulb by clicking the S push button.
 The two ammeters show the currents in both states of the circuit.